 If you begin to become aware of drama in your life then you can begin to change.
 All of us must learn to accept the things we can’t control.
 This was a necessary step in my recovery after the death of my former husband.
 I had to accept that he died by suicide and I wasn’t the one to blame.
 Mine is an extreme example but it was the catalyst to my transformation.

 Have you asked yourself lately whether you create too much drama in your life?
-If you believe that you have and are tired of it then you can begin to change.
+If this is you then you can begin to change.
 Don’t wait for a tragedy to occur.
 Realize that drama is robbing you of your inner peace and the ability to live in the NOW.

 The choice is really yours.
 Only you can begin the process of self-awareness.
 Once you do, then drama will no longer appeal to you and you will discover that you won’t want to be in the presence of others who constantly live with it in their lives.

 Certified Life, Grief and Spiritual coach, Certified NLP Master Practitioner, Certified Reiki Practitioner,Mindfulness Meditation teacher